 Without debate, without criticism, no Administration and no country can succeed — and no republic can survive. … And that is why our press was protected by the First Amendment — the only business in America specifically protected by the Constitution — not primarily to amuse and entertain, not to emphasize the trivial and the sentimental, not to simply “give the public what it wants” — but to inform, to arouse, to reflect, to state our dangers and our opportunities, to indicate our crises and our choices, to lead, mold, educate and sometimes even anger public opinion.
 This means greater coverage and analysis of international news — for it is no longer far away and foreign but close at hand and local.
 It means greater attention to improved understanding of the news as well as improved transmission.
 And it means, finally, that government at all levels, must meet its obligation to provide you with the fullest possible information outside the narrowest limits of national security. … And so it is to the printing press — to the recorder of man’s deeds, the keeper of his conscience, the courier of his news — that we look for strength and assistance, confident that with your help man will be what he was born to be: free and independent.

 George W. Bush famously didn’t watch much news while he was president, and Thomas Jefferson found that the best way to deal with a critical press was to not partake in its offerings at all.

 I do not take a single newspaper, nor read one a month, and I feel myself infinitely happier for it.

-While Donald Trump watches the news more than his most recent predecessors, even the current occupant of the White House has made statements that indicate the press doesn’t bother him as much as he lets on.
+While Donald Trump watches the news more than his most recent predecessors, the current occupant of the White House has called the press the enemy of the people, fake, and called for an investigation into the free press.

 -Donald J. Trump